the-turing-way/the-turing-way/book/website/project-design/code-styling/code-styling-guidelines.md

 (pd-code-styling-guidelines)=
 # Guidelines for Code Styling

-Style guidelines differ between organisations, languages, and over time ^[The Python style guide Python Enhancement Proposal (PEP) 8 has had numerous revisions since it was released in 2001.].
+Style guidelines differ between organisations, languages, and over time.
+(The Python style guide Python Enhancement Proposal 8 has had numerous revisions since it was released in 2001).
 It is important that you work to a framework that is best for your purposes: be they for your benefit, or the benefit of others.
-It is also important to remain consistent^[and not consistently inconsistent]!
+It is also important to remain consistent (and not consistently inconsistent)!

 Style guidelines include advice for file naming, variable naming, use of comments, and whitespace and bracketing.